-Our son was about 2.5 months old the first time we took him to the beach in Maryland.
-At that age, the first beach trip is more about trying to get at least one cute picture by the water (while simultaneously worrying about your baby getting too much sun) than anything else.
+Our first child was about 2.5 months old the first time we took him to the beach in Maryland.
+At that age, the first beach trip is more about trying to get at least one cute picture by the water (while simultaneously worrying about baby getting too much sun) than anything else.
 Beach vacations are a great way to ease into traveling with a baby, though.
 And it can actually be relaxing if you’re prepared.
 After some trail and error, we’ve put together this list of tips and beach essentials for baby to make your family vacation with a baby go smoothly.

 Keep reading below for our tips for taking a baby to the beach.